SeisComP/seedlink/apps/seedlink/descriptions/seedlink.rst

 SeisComP.
 In SeisComP the class :ref:`RecordStream <global_recordstream>` is implemented that supports both SeedLink and ArcLink sources; this class is used by all SeisComP modules that work with waveform data.
-On a lower level, SeedLink clients can be implemented using the `libslink`_ software library or its Java counterpart, JSeedLink.
+On a lower level, SeedLink clients can be implemented using the :cite:t:`libslink` software library or its Java counterpart, JSeedLink.
 Libslink supports Linux/UNIX, Windows and MacOS X platforms, and comes with an exhaustive documentation in form of UNIX manual pages.